anb99/Factors-affecting-Mental-Health-in-Canadians/README.md

 # starter_folder

-This repo....

-It is organised as follows...
+This repo is used is organised as follows:

+Inputs: There's two subfolders: Data and Literature.
+  Data: Contains all the files that were used